 The game also features role-playing elements in the form of points you can allocate to abilities.
 You are free to select the skills based on your play style, including skills that boost your drone's abilities, improve your chances of survival, or your offensive skills.
 Aside from that, you're also presented with three class types to pick from in the beginning (a fourth unlocks after completion), giving the game some additional replay value.
 Your weapon capacity is limited to only two at a time, but it's fun to switch between them and mow down enemies.
 Enemies themselves also come in greater variety as the game progresses, keeping you on your toes and forcing you to learn new patterns.
 Early on enemies are pretty easy to take on, but later missions ramp up the difficulty.
 Adding to the challenge are also enemy bosses that are littered throughout the story; these can be extremely difficult if you're not careful or not using the environment to your advantage.
 Even though it's a great challenge, I wish that the game included online co-op.
 At least the game's isometric view and graphics are an improvement from the previous game in the series.

 Solstice Chronicles: MIA. is a solid twin-stick shooter.
 I enjoyed the narrative, sequences, and even the sometimes cheesy voice work.
 I initially wasn't aware that the game provided skill points, in fact I accrued 19 points before I even knew the system existed.
-My main complaint honestly is the lack of online support, as that was hands down one of the best parts of The Red Solstice.Note: The Solstice Chronicles: MIA review is based on a digital PC copy of the game, provided by the publisher.
+My main complaint honestly is the lack of online support, as that was hands down one of the best parts of The Red Solstice.Note: Solstice Chronicles: MIA was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.